 Are you sensitive to fragrances and/or other odors?
 Remember that when shopping for sunscreen, insect repellent, and other summer products.
 Look for fragrance-free products.

 Summer can be tough on the eyes.
 Invest in some good sunglasses.
 Polarized lenses are great because, in addition to darkening, they cut glare.
 If you can go for optical grade lenses, do.
 They aren't as likely to produce distortion as inexpensive sunglasses.

 It's easy to get off schedule in the summer.
 It gets dark later, things seem a bit lazier.
 Don't let that lull you into getting off your schedule for meals and sleep.
 Even on vacation, be careful not to skip meals, and try to resist the temptation to indulge in trigger foods.

 Be aware that medications have storage temperature ranges that can easily be exceeded by summer temperatures.
 Prolonged exposure to higher temperatures can make your meds less effective.
-When traveling, keep your meds in your carry-on rather than letting it go with the luggage on a plane and in the car with you rather than in the trunk in your luggage.
+When traveling, keep your meds in your carry-on, rather than letting it go with the luggage on a plane or in the trunk of a car.

 If you exercise outdoors or don't have air conditioning, you may need to modify your exercise routine for the summer.
 Summer offers options for exercise that aren't available in the winter.
 You may be able to swim, walk, hike, or play sports, such as tennis or volleyball, more in the summer.

 Plan ahead so stress doesn't bring on tension headaches or exacerbate your migraine triggers.
 When cooking, cook big batches and freeze meals.
 Make lists.
 Delegate chores to family members.
 Make travel reservations well in advance.